ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Using the MessageContext object, the application can set and retrieve meta-data of the message, including Message Properties (see {{message-props}}) and framing meta-data (see {{framing-meta}}).
 Therefore, a MessageContext object can be passed to the Send action and is retuned by each Send and Receive related events.

-Message properties can be set and queried using the Message Context:
+Message Properties can be set and queried using the Message Context:

 ~~~
 MessageContext.add(scope?, parameter, value)